Capital & InnovationQuote

 How big is the corpus you build the atlas from?

 OpenAlex alone covers more than two hundred million scholarly works.
-We pull the field-relevant subset across a three-to-five-year window — typically tens to hundreds of thousands of works depending on field — and map the structure across that corpus.
+We pull the field-relevant subset and map the structure across that corpus; pulls are capped, so every count is reported as a floor, not a complete census.

 How is this priced?